Federal Aviation Administration, DOT.

 The Direction Generale De L'Aviation Civile (DGAC), the airworthiness authority for France, notified the FAA that an unsafe condition may exist on Eurocopter Model AS 365 N3 helicopters.
 The DGAC advises of a report of the discovery of an increased level of vibration felt by the crew in the pedal units.

-The FAA estimates that this proposed AD would affect 6 helicopters of U.S. registry and the proposed actions would take approximately 8 work hours per helicopter to accomplish at an average labor rate of $65 per work hour.
-Required parts would cost approximately $3,290, and attaching hardware would cost $40.
-Based on these figures, we estimate the total cost impact of the proposed AD on U.S. operators to be $3,850 per helicopter, or $23,100 for the entire fleet.
+The FAA estimates that this AD will affect 6 helicopters of U.S. registry and the actions will take approximately 8 work hours per helicopter to accomplish at an average labor rate of $65 per work hour.
+Required parts will cost approximately $3,290, and attaching hardware will cost $40.
+Based on these figures, we estimate the total cost impact of the AD on U.S. operators to be $3,850 per helicopter, or $23,100 for the entire fleet.

 List of Subjects in 14 CFR Part 39

 - Aviation safety